Bay Area

 America National Puppetry Festival, and

-Puppetry Festival (to be held in
+Puppetry Festival in Atlanta.
+In

-Atlanta, summer 2009.)
-In addition Michael is past president of UNIMA-USA, the US branch of the oldest international theatre
+addition Michael is past president of UNIMA-USA, the US branch of the oldest international theatre

 Puppeteers Guild, one of the nations